 App valuation in the mobile space is almost always based on a multiple of annual SDE.
 For most profitable apps, that range is 2x to 5x.

-Where you land in that range depends on several things: revenue consistency (bumpy MRR gets discounted), user retention and churn, how much the app depends on you personally, and whether the app has strategic value to a specific type of buyer.
+Where you land in that range depends on several things: revenue consistency (bumpy MRR gets discounted), MAU and DAU trends, Day-30 retention rate, churn rate, marketing spend as a percentage of revenue, and how much the app depends on you personally, and whether the app has strategic value to a specific type of buyer.

 A financial buyer will anchor around 2x to 3x on clean cash flow.
 A strategic buyer who needs your user base or category access can push past 5x.
 Knowing which type of buyer your app appeals to changes how you position it entirely.
 This is one of the most overlooked parts of how to sell your app at the top of the range.